rpl/grunt-jpm/README.md

 ## Release History

+- 0.1.3 - update jpm to 1.0.5, fix error when xpi dest dir does not exist
 - 0.1.2 - update jpm to the latest version (1.0.0)
 - 0.1.1 - relese fix #3 "invoke done for successful jpm runs"
 - 0.1.0 - initial release